rcmaehl/MSEdgeRedirect/README.md

 No Default App walkthrough or other steps, just set and forget.

-If you're on older Windows builds, check out: https://github.com/da2x/EdgeDeflector
+> ℹ️ If you're on older Windows builds, check out: https://github.com/da2x/EdgeDeflector

-## Disclaimer

-### PLEASE NOTE: MSEdgeRedirect is still BETA.
+> :warning: PLEASE NOTE: MSEdgeRedirect is still BETA.
 Changes are to be expected, and performance to be improved.

 ## Download